 The firm maintains a robust and consistent approach to the management of all personal data, with everyone in our organisation having a role to play in safeguarding personal data.
-We have continued to build on our extensive General Data Protection Regulation readiness programme, and are committed to embedding good data management practices across our business.

 We have continued to build our extensive General Data Protection Regulation Program, and are committed to embedding good data management practices across our business.
-This includes updated data management practices to comply with both the General Data Protection Regulation Program and the Protection of Personal Information Act 2005.
+This includes updated data management practices to comply with both the General Data Protection Regulation Program and the Protection of Personal Information Act 4 of 2013.